WATonomous/bloom-release-ros/README.md

 1. Searches for all `package.xml` files in `packages_dir`
 2. Filters packages using whitelist/blacklist patterns
+3. Builds all packages together in a workspace using colcon (handles inter-package dependencies)
-3. For each package: runs bloom-generate, installs dependencies, builds .deb
+4. For each package: runs bloom-generate and builds .deb
-4. Collects all .deb files into output directory
+5. Collects all .deb files into output directory

 ## Requirements